BAFTA TV Awards 2018: winners in full

 One Love Manchester: Ariana Grande sings One Last Time

-The Bafta TV Awards begin at 7.00pm on Sunday 13th May, and air on BBC1 in a condensed form from 8.00pm
+Coverage of the 2018 Bafta TV Awards will begin on Sunday 13th May at 8pm on BBC1